A FREE guide to accounting basics for your small business

 Management accounts are reports which help you make decisions in running your business.
-Cash-flow statements and forecasts, stock reports, fixed asset registers, purchasing processes – these are all tools that help you keep your finger on the pulse of your business.
+Cash-flow statements and forecasts, stock reports, fixed asset registers, and purchasing processes – are all tools that help you keep your finger on the pulse of your business.

 Accounting Basics Courses

-If you want to learn more about the basics of accounting it may be worth looking into an accounting course; these can either be completed at home in your spare time or a part-time college course.
+If you want to learn more about the basics of accounting, it may be worth looking into an accounting course; these can either be completed at home in your spare time or a part-time college course.
 You can learn anything from the basics to becoming a fully qualified accountant.

 Accounting Regulating Bodies